Hydrocarbon2023/MyFirstRepo-StockAnalyzer/README.md

-Very trivial assignment for freshman c++ programming course. <br/>
+Very trivial assignment for freshman C++ programming course. <br/>
 This project has been finished.
-The ultra pack v1.0 contains everything and others are not needed now.
+The ultra version v1.0 contains everything needed.